Hurricane Lee (2023): United States

-Massachusetts

 In Massachusetts, boats on Nantucket were pulled from the water or were sheltered in protected harbors.
 All Hy-Line Cruises service was canceled between Martha's Vineyard and Hyannis, and from Martha's Vineyard to Nantucket.
 The Steamship Authority waived change and cancellation fees for ferries between September 15 and 17.
 On September 14, Boston Mayor Michelle Wu announced the opening of an emergency operations center.
 Preparations to place sand bags and flood walls if necessary were also made.
 The Boston Police and Fire Departments were put on standby.
 On September 15, Massachusetts Governor Maura Healey announced a state of emergency in response to the cyclone.
 Healey also announced that 50 members of the Massachusetts National Guard capable of operating high-water vehicles were being activated in anticipation of any potential rescues.
-Numerous flights were canceled or delayed at Logan International Airport, with some routes being canceled entirely due to high winds.
-The majority of damage was caused by trees being felled due to a combination of gusty winds and highly saturated ground.
-In Cohasset, a Cohasset police officer's cruiser was crushed by a falling tree while the officer was outside his cruiser.

-Rhode Island

 The Rhode Island Department of Transportation cleaned out storm drains and cut down at risk trees to mitigate flood and wind risk.
-Rhode Island Lieutenant Governor Sabina Matos reminded municipalities to update their hazard mitigation plans during a press conference with Governor Dan McKee and other state officials.
-McKee also announced that the Independent Man statue atop the Rhode Island State House in Providence was being taken down for repairs due to damage to the dome of the statue before any potential impacts by Lee could put it at risk.
+The Independent Man statue atop the Rhode Island State House in Providence was being taken down for repairs due to damage to the dome of the statue before any potential impacts by Lee could put it at risk.

-New Hampshire

-New Hampshire Governor Chris Sununu announced that utility crews were being staged across the state to quickly respond to power outages and warned residents to not be complacent.
-A wind advisory was put into effect for New Hampshire's White Mountains, where wind would be stronger due to elevation.
-On Mount Washington, gusts reached up to 96 mph.

-Maine

-Rainfall map with post-tropical Lee.
-The maximum of 6.5 in was recorded in Steuben, Maine.

 Maine Governor Janet Mills declared a state of emergency and requested President Joe Biden to issue an emergency disaster declaration for the state, and he did so later that evening.
-Utility workers from as far as Tennessee were brought into the state to help quickly restore power in case of outages and boat owners were advised to secure their boats by the Maine Harbor Master's Association.
+Utility workers from as far as Tennessee were brought into the state to help quickly restore power in case of outages.
+Boat owners were advised to secure their boats by the Maine Harbor Master's Association.
 The White Mountains in Maine were also put under wind advisory.
 On September 16, about half of all flights to and from Portland International Jetport were canceled, while most flights were canceled to and from Bangor International Airport due to high winds.
 The National Park Service also shut down certain areas of Acadia National Park.